Deploying VPN Service¶

 ufw reload

-If your server does not have ufw installed, ensure that the iptables FORWARD rule is set to ACCEPT by executing the following command.
+If your server does not have ufw installed, ensure that iptables' FORWARD policy is ACCEPT and run the following command:

 Attention

-You may need to reapply this rule after the server restarts.
-It is recommended to install ufw.
+You may need to re-apply this rule after server reboot; installing ufw is recommended.

 iptables -P FORWARD ACCEPT

-Now, let's create a directory to store our OpenVPN service configuration:
+Now create a directory to store the OpenVPN service configuration.

 mkdir -p ~/lamda-openvpn-server

-Next, execute the following command to initialize the OpenVPN service:
+Next, run the following command to initialize the OpenVPN service:

 docker run -it --rm --privileged --net host -v ~/lamda-openvpn-server:/etc/openvpn rev1si0n/openvpn ovpn-server-new

-After the command finishes, you can find the service configuration in the ~/lamda-openvpn-server directory.
-The configuration file is config.ovpn.
-You can open this file with an editor.
-It is recommended to only modify the following fields.
+Wait for the command to finish.
+Now you can see the service configuration file config.ovpn in the ~/lamda-openvpn-server directory.
+You can edit this file; it is recommended to change only the following fields:

 server 172.27.27.0 255.255.255.0